 PLUS the price is far less than the traditional staged approach because the strategy fits hand in glove with the content and design.
 So you get a finished (yes, completed, launchable, written) website for the same, if not less than an empty shell.

 OK, so you’re still with me – then I think you’re on board with what I’m saying, so I can be a little more open.

 I’ve had a month of people approaching me for website content.
 The site framework has been built, and the agency has thrown the job back to the client to ‘please supply the content’.
 This approach is a bit like building the framework for a house, then asking someone to come in and move it to a different spot.
-A house is planned, designed and then built to incorporate the needs of the customer, plus the section it will stand on, the budget of the customer and also to allow them to put their personal stamp on it.
+A house is planned, designed and then built to incorporate the needs of the customer, plus the section it will stand on, the budget of the customer and also allows them to put their personal stamp on it.
 Sure, you can move a house later (usually), but it’s always going to be a bit glitchy.

-We’ve broken the web developer mould!
+We’ve broken the web developer mold!

-You can then understand my excitement now that we’ve broken down the secret IT walls of the web and can now assist our client with website creation services – from the planning to the foundations, to the build, while approaching it with an organic and realistic process to best reflect your business online.
+You can then understand my excitement now that we’ve broken down the secret IT walls of the web and can now assist our client with website creation services – from the planning to the foundations, to collaborating with the build, while approaching it with an organic and realistic process to best reflect your business online.

-We can still work with your existing web designer to work with what you’ve got, but if you’re at that place where you’ve been meaning to do something about your site for far too long, we can also supply you with options to ‘move you across’ to us, and take that opportunity to do an audit of your site, match it to your business strategy (yes, even, no, especially those ones in your head) and put a plan in place to develop your existing site organically to where you’d love it to be.
+We can work with your existing web designer to work with what you’ve got, but if you’re at that place where you’ve been meaning to do something about your site for far too long, we can also supply you with options to ‘move you across’ to us, and take that opportunity to do an audit of your site, match it to your business strategy (yes, even, no, especially those ones in your head) and put a plan in place to develop your existing site organically to where you’d love it to be.